gvido-berzins/blog.syberu.xyz/blog/content/articles/Write-ups/cyber-shock-ctf-2022.md

 ##### Solution

-Solution here was look for active running processes and one of processes contained flag, but this may not be intended path to solve this.
+Solution here was to look for active running processes and one of processes contained flag, but this may have not been the intended path.

 ##### Steps

 1. SSH into server `ssh jack@env263.target03 -p2222`
-2. `ps aux` shows interesting running processes
+2. `ps aux` shows interesting running processes.
    ![ps aux results](../../images/cybershock-2022-self-driving-car-1.png){: .image-process-crisp}
-3. CD into folder & cat autonomous_shuttle_statushandler.py gives us flag.
+3. `cd` into folder and `cat autonomous_shuttle_statushandler.py` gives us flag.
    ![content of autonomous_shuttle_statushandler.py](../../images/cybershock-2022-self-driving-car-2.png){: .image-process-crisp}

 #### BUS STOP